 Yes, you read that right, PVC Pipe.
-This is by far the cheapest tool on this list that you can add to your hitting toolbox in less than an hour.
+By far the cheapest baseball swing trainer on this list.
+You can add this to your toolbox for less than $5.
 The lightness of PVC can help hitters feel their swings more.
 You can’t go wrong with a 3/4″ PVC, but head to your local hardware store and feel around.

-Now that you have a PVC bat, here are some easy to implement drills…
+Now that you have a PVC bat, here are some easy to implement hitting drills…

 When you swing the PVC, you should hear a “whoosh” sound.
 The goal with the whoosh drill is to make that sound as early as possible.
 The sooner you make the whoosh, the sooner/ deeper your reaching your max bat speed.